awslabs/graphstorm/docs/source/index.rst

 - follow the :ref:`GraphStorm Standalone Mode Quick-Start Tutorial<quick-start-standalone>` to use GraphStorm Command Line Interfaces (CLIs) to run examples based on GraphStorm built-in data and models, hence getting familiar with GraphStorm CLIs for training and inference.
 - follow the :ref:`Use Your Own Graph Data Tutorial<use-own-data>` to prepare your own graph data for using GraphStorm model training and inference pipelines or APIs.
-- read the :ref:`GraphStorm Training and Inference Configurations<configurations-run>` to learn the various configurations provided by GraphStorm for CLIs that can help to achieve the best performance.
+- read the :ref:`Model Training and Inference Configurations<configurations-run>` to learn the various configurations provided by GraphStorm for CLIs that can help to achieve the best performance.

 GraphStorm provides two types of interfaces, i.e., Command Line Interfaces (CLIs) and Application Programming Interfaces (APIs), for users to conduct GML tasks for different purposes.